 A great distance separates me from my family.
-Not just geographical, they live in Maine and I live in Georgia, but also the distance of identity.
-I am a leftist, agnostic who practices a vague form of religious expression that encompasses paganism and Catholicism.
-They are right wingers with a strong belief in Evangelical Christianity.
-Conversations at the Thanksgiving dinner table tended to be tense.
+Not just geographical — they live in Maine and I live in Georgia — but also the distance of identity.
+I am a leftist agnostic who practices a vague form of religious expression that encompasses paganism and Catholicism.
+They are right-wingers with a strong belief in evangelical Christianity.
+Conversations at the Thanksgiving dinner table have tended to be tense.
 But one thing I could always count on my family to not do was make racist comments.
-My extended family is after all a multicultural dream.
+My extended family is, after all, a multicultural dream.

-However, over the last few years things began to subtly shift both in terms of how I began to understand the “body terrorism” of racism but also how my family reacted to current events.
-Not all of my family engaged in racist talk but some did.
-While I can just click hide on a lot of their politics on Facebook, in real life, I knew I had to speak up.
-At this crux of history where African-American people are literally dying at the hands of law enforcement, where we still do not see equality in terms of employment, education, housing; not speaking out is an act of compliance.
+However, over the last few years things began to subtly shift, both in terms of how I began to understand the body terrorism of racism, but also how my family reacted to current events.
+Not all of my family engaged in racist talk, but some did.
+While I can just click “hide” on a lot of their politics on Facebook, in real life, I knew I had to speak up.
+At this crux of history where African-American people are literally dying at the hands of police, where we still do not see equality in terms of employment, education, and housing, and where we’re dealing with the overt racism of the current administration, not speaking out is an act of compliance.

-Looking back, what I saw as my justified anger made me forget that radical self-love is a movement from loving yourself to loving others; where they are.
+Looking back, what I saw as my justified anger made me forget, as a white person, the importance of meeting others where they are.
 Sometimes where we are is not a pretty place.
-I had to ask myself, “If someone confronted me the way I confronted my cousin would I have shut down that person just as he shut me down?”
-Probably.
+I had to ask myself, “If someone confronted me the way I confronted my cousin, would I have shut down that person just as he shut me down?”

 I watched my partner have a very different conversation with my cousin.
 While he didn’t fully convince my cousin, his approach led to a conversation rather than an exchange of insults.
 I witnessed how patience, compassion, and a lot less self-righteousness created the potential for understanding as opposed to hurt feelings and defensiveness.
 Instead of beating myself up at the lost opportunity with my cousin, I used the exchange to rethink how I might approach another incident differently.